 Because the majority of whiplash incidents impact the spine and the surrounding nerves and tissues, chiropractic care is an excellent avenue for treatment.
 Chiropractic doctors are skilled in assessing the source of the pain and determining a plan for effective treatment.
 Chiropractic treatments are gentle and non-invasive.
 Through small adjustments, people find great relief from the pain and are set on a road to full recovery.

-If you or a loved one have symptoms of whiplash in Washington, Wentzville, Lake St Charles, Union, Eureka, Pacific, Sullivan, St Clair, Hermann, New Haven or any nearby city, call us today at (636) 239-5252 to schedule a free consultation.
+If you or a loved one have symptoms of whiplash in Washington, Wentzville, Lake St Charles, Union, Eureka, Pacific, Sullivan, St Clair, Hermann, New Haven or any nearby city, call us today at (636) 239-5252 to schedule a consultation.